 At the end of the programme you will need to submit a written account of your work to us, along with any additional supporting documentation.
 Your written account will cover the design, implementation and evaluation stages of the project.

 Your project will be assessed against the published assessment criteria in accordance with the DfE markscheme.

 NPQSL and Master's Level Qualifications

-Successful NPQSL participants could further develop their learning to achieve 40 credit points at Master’s level.
-This can be done by enrolling onto a 40 credit point module entitled Learning from Professional Development, the assessment for which is a 3,500-word reflective assignment which links the work done for the NPQSL with the academic literature.
+Successful NPQML participants could further develop their learning to achieve 40 credit points at Master’s level.
+This can be done by enrolling onto a 40 credit point module entitled Learning from Professional Development, the assessment for which is a 3,500-word reflective assignment which links the work done for the NPQML with the academic literature.
 You could then apply to join a Master’s degree (which requires a total of 180 credits), such as the MA Education (available Full-time, or Part-time, or via Distance Learning) which has an optional Leadership and Management pathway within it, and use the 40 credit module towards that qualification.

 For more information about the Learning from Professional Development module, please email the course tutor, Dr Stephen Newman who can answer any queries that you may have regarding gaining credits towards a Master’s degree or call on 0113 812 6515.

 Delegates' feedback on what was good about the course:

 ‘Great insight into how to become a good leader and promote change’